cyber-dojo/web/app/models/readme.txt

 no longer use the models/ abstractions; instead they use saver's batch() method and forward data directly to the views.
 Most but not all.
 So currently some of the models/ code is only used in tests.
-The plan is to move all the model code into a model microservice, layer an API on top of it, and then embed that API inside saver to create a proper abtraction.
+The plan is to
+- move all the model/ code into the model microservice
+- layer the saver API underneath the model microservice
+- drop all other use of the saver microservice
+- put the model microservice into the saver microservice